Marko Stamenić: Copenhagen

 Following his standout performances for New Zealand in the 2019 FIFA U-17 World Cup, and despite interest from Brazilian Série A club Flamengo, Stamenić was invited for a three-week trial at Danish Superliga side FC Copenhagen in March 2020.
 However, following an order from the New Zealand Government for all foreign-based New Zealand citizens to urgently return to the country in response to the COVID-19 pandemic, he was forced to abort the trial.
 FC Copenhagen retained their interest, and Stamenić eventually returned to Denmark, signing for the club's under-19 team on 1 September 2020.

 Stamenić made his debut for the first team on 23 November 2020, starting in a 2–1 Superliga loss to Randers FC.

 On 9 January 2023, Copenhagen announced they would not be extending his contract, which expired in June 2023, as Stamenić had elected to explore other opportunities.

 Red Star Belgrade

 On 6 February 2023, Red Star Belgrade (Crvena zvezda) announced that they had signed Stamenić on a four-year deal beginning the next season.

 Nottingham Forest

 On 21 June 2024, Stamenić signed for English Premier League side Nottingham Forest on a five-year deal, immediately joining Super League Greece side Olympiacos on a season-long loan deal.

 Swansea City

 On 20 August 2025, Stamenić departed Nottingham Forest without making a competitive appearance, joining EFL Championship club Swansea City for an undisclosed fee, reported to be over £2 million.
+On 6 December 2025, he scored his first goal for the club at home to Oxford.
+On 31 January 2026, Stamenić scored and got an assist in a 2–0 win away to Watford.